 Listening School Trains Firm on Listening Intelligence

-Listening Intelligence has trained a Nigerian topmost firm, Heirs Insurance on Listening Intelligence Leadership.
+The Listening School has trained a Nigerian topmost firm, Heirs Insurance on Listening Intelligence Leadership.

 Speaking at the week-long training for leaders and teams, Heirs Insurance’s Chief Executive Officer, Dr, Adaobi Nwakuche, said that many of the disagreements and issues we have in our industry are the consequence of poor listening skills and habits.
 Heirs Insurance is dedicated to making insurance available to everyone and encouraging people to dream and follow their goals without fear of financial ruin.